 Delivery Rate

-It’s important to note whether your emails were successfully sent or not.
+It’s important to know whether your emails were delivered successfully.
 A low delivery rate may be a sign to clean up your email list or authenticate your domain if it’s continuously ending up in spam folders.

 Open Rate